omgaks/CineVault/README.md

 ### Subtitles

 - Concurrent search through OpenSubtitles and SubDL
+- Smart Segments with exact community timestamps for intros, recaps, previews, and credits, cached locally for resilient playback
+- Post-credit scene warnings from TMDB metadata, with precise scene jumping only when a verified timestamp is available
 - Video-hash matching
 - Local subtitle auto-matching before any network request
 - Secure Custom Tab website fallback when automatic search has no result